bootlin/training-materials/slides/yocto-ota-updates/yocto-ota-updates.typ

 - Using the Runtime Package Management is an optional feature.

+- Can be useful for local development, but rarely used in production.

 - See the #link(<runtime-package-management-annex>)[extra slides] for details on how to set it up.